Height: To 40 feet, but generally smaller

 Typical Habitat: Cool, damp, sheltered coves and riparian areas

-The Umbrella Magnolia: Lending a Tropical Feel to Temperate Forests
+The Umbrella Magnolia Tree: Lending a Tropical Feel to Temperate Forests

 The umbrella magnolia is certainly an attention-grabbing species.
-Indeed, it looks incredibly out of place growing alongside sweetgums (Liquidambar styraciflua), beeches (Fagus grandifolia) and other common associates.
+Indeed, it looks incredibly out of place growing alongside sweetgums (Liquidambar styraciflua), American beech trees (Fagus grandifolia) and other common associates.

 Umbrella Magnolia Identification: Tips & Tricks

 The umbrella magnolia’s leaves, which are clustered at the ends of branches, make it easy to recognize this tree as a magnolia.
 And the leave’s gigantic size (occasionally reaching 24 inches) makes it easy to distinguish from most other magnolias, save for the bigleaf magnolia (Magnolia macrophylla).

 However, it is relatively easy to distinguish from the bigleaf magnolia by simply noted the leaf bases: In the umbrella magnolia, the leaf bases are “V” shaped, while the bigleaf magnolia produces leaf bases that are shaped like the letter “B” (they’re sometimes described as being “eared” or “lobed” at the base).

 Need more information about these interesting trees?
 Check out some of our favorite umbrella magnolia resources: